ekkus93/CarND-Behavioral-Cloning-P3/writeup.md

 #### Data Augmentation

 The data was augmented by randomly flipping the image to create a mirror image of the track.
 The steering angles were also flipped by multipling the steering angles by a -1.0.
 Compared to just using the original, unflipped images, his helped the model better generalize the track.
-The driving was much smoother with the car being better centered along the track.
+Before data augmentation, the car would sometimes swerve a little outside of the lane lines.
+After data augmentation, the driving was much smoother and better centered along the track.

 ## Training